Hoanib Skeleton Coast Safari

 Discover iconic Namibia from the air… the dunes of Sossusvlei, rugged Damaraland and the wildlife in Etosha – all 3 of Namibia’s safari icons.

-An extraordinarily special wilderness with free-ranging black rhino, desert-adapted lions and elephants.
-Don’t ignore the mainstream places, just go beyond the obvious.Take time and plan in detail.
-Just pick up your 4×4 and hit the road!
+An extraordinarily wilderness with free-ranging black rhino, desert-adapted lions and elephants.
+Plan in detail, pick up your 4×4 and hit the road!

 Kaokoland and Damaraland make up the Kaokoveld - a remote place for wild camping, spectacular scenery and rare wildlifeRead More